 The Regulatory Reform (Fire Safety) Order 2005 makes landlords/hosts responsible for providing adequate fire protection for the premises.
 You must carry out a fire risk assessment and keep it up to date.

-Landlords/hosts must have their properties inspected each year.
+Property owners/hosts of the major cities must have their properties inspected each year.
 The inspection must be carried out by a Gas Safe Registered engineer who will provide the landlord with a safety certificate.
-Your certificate must be displayed for lets of less than 28 days, and a copy supplied to tenants for periods longer than that.
+Your certificate must be displayed for short lets of less than 28 occupied nights per year, and a copy supplied to tenants for periods longer than that.

 All wiring and appliances must be safe to use by all residents.
-Your electrical appliances should also be regularly PAT tested.
+Your electrical appliances and general powers should also be regularly PAT tested.

-Making a profit from short-term lets in London can create an incredible amount of hard work.
+Making a profit from short-term or long-term rental in Greater London Area can create an incredible amount of hard work.
 You’ll have to learn the legalities of the system, meet and greet your guests for check-ins and departures, make sure the apartment is cleaned and ready for new arrivals, organise marketing and make sure you have tenants for as much of the year as possible.

 By engaging with our incredible property management service, you don’t have to lift a finger.
 We do all the hard work, and on top of that, we guarantee you rent for every week of your contract.
 Contact us today to start reaping the benefits.